 Tax and the Economy

-As 2014 opens, the news from the Treasury seems upbeat.
+As the summer months, the news from the Treasury seems upbeat.
 Growth is back.
 Economic forecasts are being revised upwards.
 The mood has switched from gloom to boom.

 In After Osbrown: Mending Monetary Policy, Douglas Carswell MPfor Clacton, who previously worked in fund management, warns all is not what it seems.
 The warning signs are already there: this may yet prove to be another credit-induced recovery.
 The UK is increasingly dependent on consumer spending and mortgage debt.
 Savings and investment are down.
 The UK’s current account deficit is widening.